Funding Your Adoption

 Application Fee: $50, non-refundable fee

-Application Deadlines: They award grants four times a year.
+Application Deadlines: They award grants six times a year.
 Applications must be submitted online by end of the day on the date indicated in order to be considered for that grant cycle.

 Non-discrimination: Awards regardless of ethnicity, gender, marital status, race, religion, or sexual orientation.